dglaeser/xpress/README.md

 target_link_libraries(my_app PRIVATE xpress::xpress)
 ```

-you can compile and run this code with the following sequence of commands
+With the two files above present in the same directory, you can compile and run this example with the following
-(this assumes that your default compilers are recent enough; otherwise you have
+sequence of commands (this assumes that your default compilers are recent enough; otherwise you have to pass the
-to pass the `cmake` flags `-DCMAKE_C_COMPILER` and `-DCMAKE_CXX_COMPILER` to have `cmake` use suitable compilers):
+`cmake` flags `-DCMAKE_C_COMPILER` and `-DCMAKE_CXX_COMPILER` to have `cmake` use suitable compilers):

 ```bash <!-- {{xpress-minimal-bash}} -->
 cmake -B build